 - If possible, separate the different examples by track rather than create one long track.
 Please label ALL tracks.
 As the process moves to all-electronic, it is hugely important that you label your submission with a great deal of accuracy and specificity.
 Please indicate at what point your solo voice can be heard if it is tucked within an ensemble piece.

 - Please specify your specific instrument(s), and your comfort level on each instrument you play (i.e. "Advanced Alto Saxophone" rather than "woodwinds").

-- Please make sure that your submission is accessible without the need to log in to a cloud server or other password-encoded mass storage device.
+- Please make sure that your submission is accessible without the need to log in to a cloud server or other password-encoded mass storage space.

 - STAY IN TOUCH.
 Our most successful applicants are actively on our radar from before they arrive on campus.
 Let us know about new and exciting muical endeavors going on in your lives at High School and in other areas.

-Thanks for visiting our site and we look forward to hearing from you!
+Thanks for visiting our site, good luck with this process, and we look forward to hearing from you!